+It’s never been a better time to consider starting a marijuana business.
+In the United States, the most commonly used, federally illegal drug is marijuana.
+Approximately 48.2 million Americans have used marijuana at least once.
 With new laws getting passed, the legalization of marijuana across the country is within reach.
-The global legal cannabis market is projected to reach 63 billion dollars in value by 2024!
+The global legal cannabis market is projected to reach $63 billion in value by 2024!

 Thinking about starting a marijuana business?
 If so, there may be aspects of your accounting that you haven’t thought of.
 Learn everything you should consider when it comes to taxes and your marijuana business.

 Income from any source is subject to taxes, and generally, taxpayers must file a tax return to report this income to the IRS.
 Many marijuana businesses conduct transactions in cash, and like other forms of payment, these transactions need to be reported.
 Additionally, any business that receives a single cash transaction of more than $10,000 needs to file Form 8300 within 15 days of receiving payment.

 Small business owners are typically required to make quarterly estimated tax payments.
 You can calculate your estimated tax payments by using Form 1040-ES.
 The easiest and fastest way to make estimated payments is via IRS Direct Pay.

 To ensure your tax payments are accurate, keep good records to monitor your marijuana business’s progress and track deductible expenses.
 A good recordkeeping system will include a summary of each business transaction, which means it’s best to record your transactions daily.
 For more guidance on how to pay your marijuana business’s taxes, reach out to a Polston Tax attorney.